A non-reciprocal model for morphogenesis in symbiosis

-We next discuss the origin of the shape-generating activity in the system, and its coupling to the local deformation of the membrane.

-A symbiont and the membrane beads within interaction range form a cluster of interacting particles (Fig.~\ref{fig:fig2}A).
+\textit{Dynamics of the interaction site.} A symbiont and the particles on the vesicle network within interaction range form a cluster of interacting particles (Fig.~\ref{fig:fig3}A).
 When interactions are reciprocal ($\Delta \varepsilon = 0$), and in the absence of external forces, the net force on the Center Of Mass (COM) of such cluster is zero due to action-reaction symmetry.
 However, when the action-reaction principle is no longer satisfied ($\Delta \varepsilon \neq 0 $), the force on the COM of the cluster does not cancel out in general except for fully symmetric clusters.
-Such force, which only emerges when host and symbiont come into contact and which we call the symbiotic force $f_S$, can reshape the membrane.
-The magnitude of $f_S$ is directly proportional to $|\Delta \varepsilon|$ (Fig.~\ref{fig:fig2}B), and by definition, it points on average towards the symbiont when $\Delta \varepsilon>0$, or towards the membrane beads when $\Delta \varepsilon<0$ (Fig.~\ref{fig:fig3}A).
-More importantly, both the magnitude and directionality of $f_S$ depend on the geometry of the interacting particle cluster~\cite{Soto2014}, that is, on the wrapping of the fluid membrane around the symbiont particle.
-This implies that $f_S$ does not necessarily remain constant for fixed $\Delta \varepsilon$, as the overall geometry of the cluster changes when the membrane deforms around the symbiont.
-Therefore, since the local deformation of the host membrane depends on its interaction with the symbiont, non-reciprocity establishes a feedback between the shape of the vesicle and its environment.
+Such force $f_S$, which only emerges when the host model cell and the symbiont particle come into contact, and which acts on the site of interaction between model cells, is at the origin of the cell deformations in our model.

+By definition, $f_S$ will point on average towards the symbiont when $\Delta \varepsilon>0$, and towards the membrane beads when $\Delta \varepsilon<0$ (Fig.~\ref{fig:fig2}A), and its magnitude will be directly proportional to $|\Delta \varepsilon|$, since it results from the asymmetry in the interactions (see Eq.~\ref{f1}).
+In contrast, the magnitude and directionality of $f_S$ are highly non-trivial, as they depend on the geometry of the interacting particle cluster~\cite{Soto2014}, that is, on the deformation of the model cell vesicle around the symbiont particles (Fig.~\ref{fig:fig3}B).
+This however implies that $f_S$ does not necessarily remain constant for fixed $\Delta \varepsilon$, as the overall geometry of the interacting cluster progressive changes during the deformation of the model cell vesicle.
+Therefore, since the local deformation of the host membrane depends on its interaction with the symbiont, our non-reciprocal model of interacting cells successfully achieves a feedback between the cell shape and symbiotic interactions.